 - Consuming herbs like horse chestnut, Alstonia and mukkuti.

 - Consuming foods with high fibre content

 - Vitamin C and Vitamin E supplements

 It is always a joy to have children and start a family.
-But for some couples, it just seems like an impossible option.
-Infertility is an issue that has created many problems for couples emotionally and mentally.
+But for some couples, it may be hard to have children due to infertility.

-With the many different medical options available these days, there could be possibilities to treat the issue.
-Thanks to science and technology, health issues such as varicoceles that can cause infertility are treatable, and families can be blessed with children.
+But with many different medical options available these days, there could be possibilities to treat the issue.
+Thanks to science and technology, health issues such as varicoceles that can cause infertility are treatable, and a couple can be blessed with children.

 Also Read: Causes of Infertility in Males